meshlogic/meshlogic.github.io/posts/web-design/starting-a-personal-blog-with-nikola.rst

     Nikola Tesla, one of the greatest inventors ever.

 Hello and welcome to my new personal blog that I'm just creating using a site generator called `Nikola <http://getnikola.com/>`_.
 Indeed! it's named after the famous scientist and inventor **Nikola Tesla**, but that wasn't the only reason why I've decided for this interesting tool.
-Recently, I was tempted to set a personal blog, where I could post things I'm currently working on, or my ideas before I totally forget them.
+Recently, I was tempted to set a personal blog, where I could post things I'm currently working on and my ideas before I totally forget them.
 Of course, I was faced with the problem what site engine I should choose, because there is truly lots of options in the year of 2016.

 Before I start discussing my experience with Nikola, let me explain why I've decided for this tool.
-I'm a very picky person when it comes to customization, so I looked for a tool that would satisfy all my needs, particularly...
+I'm a very picky person when it comes to customization, so I looked for a tool that would satisfy all my desires, particularly...

 .. class:: li-smallskip

-    - Have full control over every aspect of the style and layout.
+    - Have full control over every aspect of style and layout to make a decent **desktop-first** theme.

     - I'm not a fan of phones, however smart they try to appear.
 So, mobile-first, ultra-responsive web designs that hide all control elements and relevant information cannot really attract me.

     - Enable to insert both blog posts and non-blog pages.

-    - Be able to type math (ideally using Syntax of **TeX**), because mathematics is indeed the language of nature, thus the most universal language ever :)
+    - Be able to type math (ideally using syntax of **LaTeX**), because mathematics is indeed the language of nature, thus the most universal language ever :)

     - Use native **Jupyter** files (.ipynb) as source files for the site. :text-info:`Jupyter is a very handy web application that allows you to create and share documents containing live code, equations, visualizations and explanatory text.
 It supports many languages including Python, which makes it a perfect tool for writing scientific articles.`